-This muck and clag can affect how effective the machine is at cleaning your clothes – badly washed clothes are often a sign that you need to clean your washing machine.
+If your machine isn’t cleaned regularly, the bacteria and dirt that accumulates will affect how effective the machine is at cleaning your clothes.
+Badly washed or damp-smelling clothes are often a sign that you need to clean your washing machine.

 Soda crystals are perfect for removing grease, grime and softening water and are therefore a great option for cleaning your washing machine and other white goods around the home.

 How to Clean a Washing Machine with Soda Crystals

 Once a month, or whenever your washing machine begins to get a bit smelly, add soda crystals to your detergent drawer or directly in the drum and put it on a hot (60°C or above), empty wash.
 If your washing machine has a ‘Maintenance wash’ or ‘Service wash’ cycle, choose this.

 The combination of hot water and alkaline soda crystals will help to kill bacteria and remove any built-up grime that has accumulated there over time.
 You could do this or every four to six weeks to make sure your washing machine is as clean as a whistle.